Sergecodes/portfolio/content/jobs/TechniqConsulting/index.md

 ---

 - Working on the implementation team, mostly developing clients' software projects using technologies depending on their specifications.
 - Aside from being a part of the implementation team, I was also responsible for choosing the technologies used for each project.
-Allocating suitable tech stacks for given projects led to a 2 times increase in the completion of projects.
+Allocating suitable tech stacks for projects led to them moving into production 1.5 times faster.
-- Increased number of clients and user experience due to ability to communicate in both English and French.
+- Thanks to my broad expertise, clients requirements were more easily understood and properly implemented.
+This led to a noticeable increase in customer satisfaction and hence customer base.